 Apple Season Events Near Atlanta

 Happening in Ellijay, across two weekends in October, Georgia Apple Festival is a celebration of fall, great food, art vendors, and of course, apples!
-Occurring October 8-9 and 15-16, Georgia Apple Festival costs $10 admission for adults, with children under 12 free.
+Occurring October 14-15 and 21-22, Georgia Apple Festival costs $10 admission for adults and free for children under 12.
 Events include Apple Arts (arts and crafts in downtown Ellijay), Apple Classic Auto Show, a 5K, parade, and much more.
-Make sure to check the website regularly for updates to this year's scheduled event.

 On weekends during apple season families head to Hillcrest Orchards for this fun event.
-For $18 per person, you get access to many attractions, including the apple tree maze, cow train rides, cow milking, mini golf, wagon rides, and more, as well as live shows, like pig racing.
-This is also the only time visitors can pick apples at Hillcrest; bags are priced separately from admission.
+For $18 per person, get access to many attractions, including the apple tree maze, cow train rides, cow milking, mini golf, wagon rides, and more, as well as live shows, like pig racing.
+This is also the only time visitors can pick apples at Hillcrest.

 Remember to check each orchard's website and/or social media as weather and other factors can affect crop availability, hours of operation, and event programming.